 1. iPad Air

 My laptop is ginormous.
 I’ve tried blogging on plane flights before with it, but the 17” monitor is ridiculous.
-Passengers can literally see my screen better than they can view an in-flight movie.
+Thankfully, I have great website hosting so I could get plenty of work done on the plane even if passengers can literally see my screen better than they can view an in-flight movie.
 Aside from all the Peeping Toms getting to preview my material, it’s next to impossible to type while my elbows are smashing in to my stomach.

 On Saturday’s flight from London to the US, the dude in front of me shoved his seat back all the way and caused my laptop screen to smack me in the face. *Multiple Swear Words*